ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Code-Style-Language-Versions.rst

 * Use ``snake_case`` identifiers (variables, functions, macros).
 * Use empty ``else()`` and ``end...()`` commands.
 * No whitespace before ``(``\ 's.
-* Use two spaces of indention, do not use tabs.
+* Use two spaces of indentation, do not use tabs.
 * Do not use aligned indentation for parameters of multi-line macro invocations.
 Use two spaces only.
 * Prefer functions with ``set(PARENT_SCOPE)`` to macros.
 * When using macros prefix local variables with ``_`` or a reasonable prefix.